scgbern/scgpico/migration/README.md

 The first version of the class was created by cloning PRWikiWriter, that is, by compiling each of its methods to the new class.
 We needed a sibling rather than a subclass because the visit* methods invoke the super methods inherited from PRVisitor.
 The visit* methods have been incrementally updated to generate proper markdown.

+The implementation is based on a proof-of-concept prototype [realized by Ivan Ginovski](http://scg.unibe.ch/download/softwarecomposition/2020-12-15-Ginovski-SCGPierMigration.pdf) in a [seminar project](http://scg.unibe.ch/wiki/projects/mastersbachelorsprojects/SCG-Pier-migration).

-NB: to keep the implementation is compact as possible, no new methods or class extensions are being added to other classes of the core Pier system.
+*NB:* to keep the implementation as compact as possible, no new methods or class extensions are being added to other classes of the core Pier system.
 This leads to some ugly type-testing code.

 ---